You have arrived on time.

 What are the differences?

-There aren't any, because it's the same thing.
+In the EU there aren't any, because it's the same thing.

 The exact amount of denied boarding compensation varies.